2005 Copa Perú

+View of the Manuel Gómez Arellano Stadium in Chimbote, Peru.

 The 2005 Copa Perú season (Copa Perú 2005), the promotion tournament of Peruvian football.

 The tournament has 5 stages.
 The first four stages are played as mini-league round-robin tournaments, except for third stage in region IV, which is played as a knockout stage.
 The final stage features two knockout rounds and a final four-team group stage to determine the two promoted teams.

 The 2005 Peru Cup started with the District Stage (Etapa Distrital) on February.
 The next stage was the Provincial Stage (Etapa Provincial) which started, on June.
 The tournament continued with the Departamental Stage (Etapa Departamental) on July.
 The Regional Staged followed.
 The National Stage (Etapa Nacional) started on November.
 The winner of the National Stage will be promoted to the First Division.

 Departmental Stage

 The following list shows the teams that qualified for the Regional Stage.